chinapedia/wikipedia.abstract.en/Page/Pennsylvania.md

 20th century

-Federal_Emergency_Relief_Administration,_FERA_camp_for_unemployed_women_in_Arcola,_PA_-_NARA_-_196583.tif's FERA camp for unemployed women, 1934]] At the beginning of the 20th century Pennsylvania's economy centered on steel production, logging, coal mining, textile production and other forms of industrial manufacturing.
+'s FERA camp for unemployed women, 1934]] At the beginning of the 20th century Pennsylvania's economy centered on steel production, logging, coal mining, textile production and other forms of industrial manufacturing.
 A surge in immigration to the U.S. during the late 19th and early 20th centuries provided a steady flow of cheap labor for these industries which often employed children and people who could not speak English.

 In 1923, President Calvin Coolidge established the Allegheny National Forest under the authority of the Weeks Act of 1911.[70]
 The forest is located in the northwest part of the state in Elk, Forest, McKean, and Warren Counties for the purposes of timber production and watershed protection in the Allegheny River basin.
 The Allegheny is the state's only national forest.[71]